imgix/imgix.js/docs/api.md

 **Params**

-- config `object` - options for fluid
+- ready `function` - the function to run when the DOM is ready.

 <a name="imgix.isImageElement"></a>
 ##imgix.isImageElement(el)